Nyanguy/DXML/README.md

 |`\`  |applyed anywhere|Shiedling of special characters|

 You may redefine the syntax as you please!
-Just look into the `TreeParser::Token`.
+Just look into the `TreeParser::Token` and .

 **TreeParser** is a class that parses XML tree structure by using a simple DSL (_Domain Specific Language_) and changes it's values according to the supplied command.
 Document is changed by reference that is supplied to the constructor.